roachsinai/vim-pyannotate/README.md

 ### Configuration

+System python interpreter used by default.
 If your project using a python virtual environment (for example, named `nn`), you could add

 `let g:project_virtual_env = '/home/roach/.pyenv/versions/3.7.4/envs/nn'`

 to your vimrc.
 And make sure you have installed `pyannotate` to `nn` before you use this plugin.

+What's more, the value of `g:project_virtual_env` could also be a list of strings: `['/home/roach/.pyenv/versions/3.7.4/envs/nn', '/usr']`.
+You will be asked to choose python binary of `nn` virtual environment or systerm before input function parameters in this time.

 ## Project Root